Emmotes/ic_spoilers/docs/campaign_tales.md

 A new campaign was recently added to the defines: `Tales of the Champions`.
 The confirmed date of release is 27 August 2025 from a [Reddit Q&A](https://www.reddit.com/r/idlechampions/comments/1lq1490/reddit_qa_258_with_exec_producer_chris/) and showon on the [Content Drops](contentdrops.md) page.
 This is about one-to-two months after the `Dragon Delves Anthology` book this campaign is assumedly based on.

+# Unlock Champions

+This campaign will allow you to unlock some event champions by completing adventures.
+This info is based on a text define called `campaign_13_header_text`:

+> Tales of the Champions is a special Campaign where you can unlock Event Champions outside Events and Time Gates.
+Each one-shot adventure unlocks the featured Champion (if you don't own them) and has three Adventure Variants containing unique rewards available from the start.

 # Tutorial

 There is a game rule define called `tales_tutorial`.
 I'm not sure what this means for the campaign yet.